top of page

 Signs of Sensory Processing Difficulties (SPD)

-• Over-sensitive to touch, noises, smells, other people Frequent or long temper tantrums
+• Over-sensitivity to touch, noises, smells, or people

-• Easily distracted by sounds and visual stimulation
+• Easily distracted by sounds or visual stimuli

 SPD